-Exercising on a treadmill or an elliptical may also improve your brain function, make you healthier and happier.
+Exercising on a treadmill or an elliptical may also improve your brain function, and make you healthier and happier.
 The first reason is that running and other cardiovascular activities stimulate the brain to produce more endorphins.
 Endorphins are the joyful chemicals in your brain.
 Thus, exercising may help relieve sadness and anxiety.

 Body Fat & Weight Loss

 Which burns more calories: the elliptical or the treadmill?
 Treadmills are good for high-intensity interval training (HIIT) because it’s easy to change the speed and incline.
 Studies show that HIIT workouts are effective for burning calories, reducing body fat, and improving cardiovascular fitness in a short period of time.